 - d.
 Establish locations for warning signs (Appendix B), and be sure you have enough signs. - e. inform neighbors of your intent to use Livestock Protection Collars and advise them of the potential hazards to free-roaming dogs. - f.
-If ear tags or other marks are to be used, have the tags and related equipment on hand.
+If ear tags or other marks are to be used, have the tags and related equipment on hand

-Have an emetic (one-ounce bottle of syrup of ipecac) available when collars are to be handled.
 Also have a few good-quality plastic bags or other leak proof containers on hand for packaging damaged collars.